brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 Nick Krabbenhoeft and Ben Turkus, who are doing the Day 2 of this series, an intro to Python

-Ashley Blewer, Dianne Dietrich, and Jarret Drake (mentioned above) - all permanent inspirations for my work
+Ashley Blewer, Dianne Dietrich, Jarret Drake, Reto Kromer - as mentioend above, these people don't just do good work they also share it

 Morgan Morel, my bud who helped brainstorm all this